djog/minecraft_quest/README.md

 ### Whats the age limit?

-8/18 years.
+From 8 to (and including) 18 years.

 ### I have a question

-Join the Discord or make an issue on GitHub
+Join the Discord or make an issue on GitHub.

 ### How does the server work?

 We're using multiple plugins made by [Daan](https://github.com/daanschenkel), you can find those in the repository.

 ## Video's

  * First try-out (old): [YouTube](https://youtu.be/xq_MknF9lyY) [Download](http://richelbilderbeek.nl/minecraft_quest_20200531.mp4 )(31 may 2020, thanks Rijk van Putten)